openshift/enhancements/enhancements/metadata/user-tag-management.md

 ### Risks and mitigations

-TBD
+1. Any user with permission to edit custom resource can influence tags on cloud resources with wide-scoped classifiers.

 ### Drawbacks

 1. User intervention maybe required in some cases for failure resolution of opcode driven operations.
-2. Any user with permission to edit custom resource can influence tags on cloud resources with wide-scoped classifiers.
-3. HA is not supported for the controller.
+2. HA is not supported for the controller.
-4. Override of global configurations specific to cloud provider are not supported.
+3. Override of global configurations specific to cloud provider are not supported.
-5. Controller fails with error and expects the lowest allowed number of tags that can be tagged on cloud resource.
-For example, if a cloud resource has reached allowed limit, the controller does not apply tags to the cloud resource and other cloud resources that bear the classifier tag.
+4. Preservation of pre-existing tags or tags added using external tools on cloud resources is not guaranteed.
+If the tags are managed by controller, pre-existing tags can be updated via update operation.
+5. Cloud provider tag policies will conflict with operations supported by controller.
+A review of the policies is required before usage of the controller.

 ## Design details

 ### Open questions

-1. Does controller override tags set on machine set spec which currently allows tags to supersede infrastructure object?
+1. Should controller override tags added on machine set spec which supersedes infrastructure object?
-2.

 ### Test plan

-TBD
+1. Unit tests.
+2. Integration tests for resources created by OpenShift installer and operators.

 ### Graduation criteria

-TBD
+The proposal is for Dev Preview.

+#### Dev Preview

+1. A stand-alone controller that can be deployed on OpenShift.
+2. Integration with existing implementation of tag management in OpenShift.

 #### Dev Preview -> Tech Preview
+N/A

 ## Upgrade / Downgrade Strategy
-TBD
+N/A

 ## Version skew strategy
-NA
+N/A

 ## Operational Aspects of API Extensions

-TBD
+`CloudMetadata.status` represents operational aspects of the controller and `AWSMetadata.status` represents operational aspects of operations defined in `AWSMetadata.spec.opcode`

 ## Implementation History

-TBD
+In OpenShift, the tags are added when the cloud resources are created by installer or the operator.
+The tags are maintained at `infrastructure.status.aws.resourcetags` and cannot be updated.

 ## Alternatives

 1. Customers can alternatively use cloud service provider or external tools.
 For example, in AWS, AWS tag editor can be used to edit tags, configure
 EventBridge rules and processor services to handle tag updates.

+## Future work
+1. Controller is able to perform tag policy management.
+2. Controller metrics collection and audit logging.
+3. UI-based frontend integration to manage tags.